justfortherec/uva-beamer-template/README.md

  * `uva-fnwi-paars`: Purple for Faculty of Science
  * `uva-fmg-oranje`: Orange for Faculty of Social and Behavioural Sciences
  * `uva-iis-licht-blauw`: Light Blue for Institute of Interdisciplinary Studies
- * `uva-ilo-root`: Red for Interfacultaire Lerarenopleidingen
+ * `uva-ilo-rood`: Red for Interfacultaire Lerarenopleidingen

 When used together with the `logo` option, these colors can help creating a presentation which looks very similar to UvA's PowerPoint template.